- What is the prostate?

 In a healthy prostate, each lobe is symmetrical and does not have nodules.
 The prostate gland should also be freely mobile.
 In fact, if the prostate gland is fixed to the pelvis, then this could indicate cancer malignancy.

 A typical prostate weighs between 15 and 18 grams and is approximately the size of a walnut.
 The prostate gland has three zones: the peripheral zone, the central zone, and the transition zone.

 The prostate comprises 70% glandular tissue, and the remaining 30% is the fibromuscular stroma.
 Some nerves supply the prostate gland.

 So why do men have a prostate gland in the first place?
 The prostate gland’s functional role is to create [AA1] prostatic fluid.

 Prostatic fluid is vital because it helps to protect the sperms (due to its high pH).
 This fluid also contains proteolytic enzymes, protein, zinc, and prostate-specific antigen (PSA for short).
 There will be lots of discussion about PSA in this article.

 Find out more information on the function and purpose of the prostate gland here.

 An enlarged prostate (BPH)

-Benign prostatic hyperplasia is a disease that involves the proliferation of the prostate cells.
+Benign prostatic hyperplasia is a disease that involves the proliferation of prostate cells.
 This is essentially a medical way of saying that you have an enlarged prostate.

-Overgrowth of the prostate cells affects parts of both the glandular tissue as well as the connective tissue that make up the prostate gland.
+Overgrowth of the prostate cells affects parts of both the glandular tissue and the connective tissue that make up the prostate gland.